Tuesday, March 19, 2013 at 5:43 AM

 Granted, you’d never know this given popular portrayals of these characters – most notably in Hollywood movies.
 Indeed, this is why, despite Burnett’s Black Samson, the face of White Italian-American actor Victor Mature – who played the title role in Cecil B. DeMille’s Samson and Delilah – will come to mind when most people think of this Biblical character.
 Not to mention that, in making Samson actually look Black, Burnett might have been playing into racial stereotypes about the physical prowess of Black men….

-Whatever the case, there seems no doubt that, in making Jesus White and Satan Black, Burnett is proselytizing and perpetuating insidious and pernicious racial stereotypes, associating as he does White people with good and Black people with evil.
+Whatever the case, there seems no doubt that, in making Jesus White and Satan Black, Burnett is proselytizing and perpetuating insidious and pernicious racial stereotypes.
+It’s a canard worthy of The Clansman.

 Therefore, just bear this in mind folks: if Burnett wanted to be historically correct, his Jesus would look more like his Samson.
 Instead, he looks like every other Eurocentric depiction of Jesus that has more to do with historical delusions of White supremacy than divine allusions to the word of God.